-4.1.
-Effective restraint (restraining trap systems only)
+4.1 Effective restraint (restraining trap systems only)

-The trap system shall effectively restrain the target animal when tested and evaluated an enclosure or field test (see Section 6 below).
+The trap system should effectively restrain the target animal when tested in an appropriate manner (current examples are enclosure or field tests) (see Section 6 below).

-4.2.
-Effective kill (kill trap systems only)
+4.2 Effective kill (kill trap systems only)

-The trap system shall effectively kill the target animal when successfully tested and evaluated in an enclosure or field test (see Section 7 below).
+The trap system should effectively kill the target animal when successfully tested and evaluated in an enclosure test (see Section 7 below).
+Field testing should not be undertaken due to the risk of animals struck by the trap escaping with injuries.